How to make your senior photos unique

 senior photos don't have to be cookie cutter

-Here's how to make them your own:
+Here's some ideas to make them your own:

 1. Location- pick a spot that you vibe with.
 Can't think of one?
 Ask your photographer, they most likely have a list of spots off the top of their head, including some secret spots or ones that don't get overused.
 Be sure to get examples of what the location will look like at the time of year and time of day you'll be there!
 December at 8am looks way different than June at 6pm for nearly all spots!!